-Per OKR04 Part IV.A.1.g, the City of Bartlesville MS4 has chosen BMPs from the EPA's BMP menu and other sources, for the purpose of managing identified pollutants in the MS4's discharges.
+The City of Bartlesville MS4 has chosen BMPs from the EPA's BMP menu and other sources, for the purpose of managing identified pollutants in the MS4's discharges.
 BMPs are selected based on their ability to meet at least one, and preferably several, of the MCM requirements.
-The selected BMPs focus on target groups likely to have the most significant stormwater impact on the 303(d) listed waters in order to reduce pollutants and protect the City's stormwater quality.
+Many of the selected BMPs specifically focus on target groups likely to have the most significant stormwater impact on the 303(d) listed waters for the purpose of reducing pollutants and protecting the City's stormwater quality.

-BMPs to Address Bacteria 303(d) Waters (OKR04 Part IV.A.1.h)
+BMPs Addressing Bacteria in 303(d) Waters (OKR04 Part IV.A.1.h)